 To maximize its fundraising potential, Long Wharf collaborates with the Community Foundation for Greater New Haven on planned giving and participates in CFGNH’s “GiveGreater” initiative.
-Long Wharf is a member of the National Corporate Theatre Fund, which collectively raises national corporate support for ten major nonprofit theatres across the country.
+Long Wharf is a member of Theatre Forward (formerly National Corporate Theatre Fund), which collectively raises national corporate support for ten major nonprofit theatres across the country.

 Indirect Public Support HelpIndirect public support represents revenue received through solicitation campaigns.
 This includes funding United Way and other federated fundraising organizations, but does not include donor designated contributions.